Daniel-Moiseev-PFF/llm-zoomcamp-wc2022/README.md

 - **Answer quality:** three agent prompt variants scored by a reference-aware LLM-as-judge; the winner becomes `agent/instructions.py`

-Both reuse `monitoring/llm.py`'s transport.
+Both reuse `monitoring/llm.py`'.
 The offline judge defines its own labels rather than reusing `RelevanceVerdict` — relevance and correctness are different questions, and sharing the model would make two incomparable numbers look comparable.